JoakimKv/flask_mysql_with_blogs/README.md

 ## Extra Information

 All users (that are not test users for pytest) have the password `root`.
+It is recommended to look at 'pip_install_info.txt' here is a lot of important information and useful commands if you want to use the project.

 ## Project Structure